‘Big Brother’ Star Lisa Appleton Takes A Page From Emily Ratajkowski’s Book

 “I want to look young again and it’s possible to reverse some of the ageing,” Appleton confirmed.

-[Featured image by Tom Dulat/Getty Images]
+[Featured Image by Tom Dulat/Getty Images]